toopher/toopher-ruby/README.md

-# ToopherAPI Ruby Client
+# ToopherApi Ruby Client

 [![Build Status](https://travis-ci.org/toopher/toopher-ruby.png?branch=master)](https://travis-ci.org/toopher/toopher-ruby)

 #### Introduction
-ToopherAPI Ruby Client simplifies the task of interfacing with the Toopher API from Ruby code.
+ToopherApi Ruby Client simplifies the task of interfacing with the Toopher API from Ruby code.
 To use, just `gem install toopher_api` and you'll be ready to go.

 #### Learn the Toopher API
 Make sure you visit [http://dev.toopher.com](http://dev.toopher.com) to get acquainted with the Toopher API fundamentals.
 The documentation there will tell you the details about the operations this API wrapper library provides.